stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 11 (P3L4) - Unified Software Process.md

 ## Use Case Driven

 RUP is use case driven.
 A system performs a sequence of actions in response to user input.
-Use cases capture this interaction and answer the question: _what is the system suppose to do for each user?_
+Use cases capture this interaction and answer the question: _what is the system suppose to do for each user_?

 ## Architecture Centric